British patents listed by patent number

 4232261933Photographic lens fittings and mounts.
 July 18, 1933.
 Describes a lens mount "comprising of front and rear lens components carried by superimposed plates or discs having in their faces circular recesses, eccentric to the optical axis of the lens, in which are mounted rotary discs which lie between the lens components, and carry colour filters, stops, or extension lenses.
 A shutter may also be similarly mounted between the lens components".

-Pemberton Billing, Noel
+Billing, Noel Pemberton

 Compass II